Review: American Express Platinum Card

 Benefits

 This is a fairly easy benefit to use each year.
-All you have to do is book a prepaid hotel stay through Amex Travel’s Fine Hotels and Resorts (1 night stay minimum) or The Hotel Collection (2 night stay minimum) and you’ll receive a statement credit of $200.
+All you have to do is book a prepaid hotel stay through Amex Travel’s Fine Hotels and Resorts (1 night stay minimum) or The Hotel Collection (2 night stay minimum) and you’ll receive a statement credit of up to $300.
+This can be done twice a year.
+Once in the first half (January 1st through June 30th) and another in the second half (July 1st through December 31st) for a total of up to $600 back.

 The Sancutary at Kiawah Island